mohamedismail37/Driving-Vehicle-Licenses-Department/README.md

 ### Screenshots
-You can place all screenshots inside a `/assets` folder:
+You can place all screenshots inside a `/assets` folder

 ---
 ## Architecture & Database Design